 A Guide to the Pillars of the AWS Well-Architected Framework

-An solid cloud solution needs strong and secure infrastructure.
+A solid cloud solution needs strong and secure infrastructure.
 Learn more with this guide to the pillars of the AWS Well-Architected Framework.

-A big part of cloud technology is architecture design, which maintains and manages your data and security.
+A big part of cloud adoption is architecture design, which maintains and manages your data and security.
 It needs to serve as your cloud's solid foundation.
 If you are unsure of what having a robust architecture design entails, Amazon Web Services (AWS) Well-Architected Framework is a great resource.

 Building a Strong Foundation